-Competitive Intelligence: We may gather competitive intelligence through legitimate means but we do not ask for or use information that we should not have.
-In particular, employees cannot use in any way or disclose confidential information obtained from their former employer.
-If you get, or someone gives you, information that you know or suspect is confidential and belongs to a supplier or competitor, please tell your manager, Legal or the Ethics Help Line.
+We may gather competitive intelligence through legitimate means, but we do not ask for or use information that we should not have.
+Employees cannot use in any way or disclose confidential information obtained from their former employer.
+If you get, or someone gives you, information that you know or suspect is confidential and belongs to a supplier or competitor, please tell your manager, Global Ethics, Human Resources, Legal, or the Ethics Helpline.